Starting a Home-Based CPA Firm

 If you haven't started your marketing plan, think about getting involved in your local community groups (e.g. Rotary or Chamber of Commerce).

-Consider the MNCPA Referral Service when drafting your marketing plan.
+MNCPA Referral Service when drafting your marketing plan.
 You indicate what services you provide and individuals who are looking for a firm can use a search function to find firms that match their needs.
 There is an enrollment fee, but the fee is less than running an ad in the yellow pages.
 We invest the fees into marketing the referral service to the general public and small businesses.

 Explore additional resources